alessandrocuzzocrea/garden/src/notes/designing-games.md

 - The overall experience of a game is the cumulative effect of the player's emotions from start to finish.
 - Emotions can interact with each other to enhance or transform the overall experience.

+**Pure emotion**
+- We can combine several different emotional triggers that drive the exact same emotion.

 #### Engines of Experience

 ## Part 2 - Game Crafting